Manufacturing Safety Alliance of BC

 An information fact sheet from WorkSafeBC with some basic information and links to legislation regarding bullying and harassment.
 Contains information for employers and workers.

 Workplace Mental Health and Wellness Consulting Health and safety goes beyond the physical.
-The Alliance offers workplace mental health, wellness, and psychological safety consulting, coaching, and training to support you.
-Who is this for?
-If you are a business owner, leader, or responsible for developing programs or training for your organization, we can help.
-While […]
+The Manufacturing Safety Alliance of BC offers workplace mental health, wellness, and psychological safety consulting, coaching, and training to support you.
+While we do not offer individual counselling, we can offer advice and referrals as well as more in-depth consulting and training […]

 News & Blog Articles